Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 - Step inside the fascinating Museum of pre-classical civilization of Southern Murgia.

-- Enjoy an aperitivo in the large Piazza della Liberta.
+- Enjoy an aperitif in the large Piazza della Liberta.

 - Take a sunset stroll along the city’s defensive walls with amazing panoramic views over the surrounding countryside.